Wait, the Last of Us giraffe was real?

 Abi Le Guilcher

-Abi Le Guilcher is Creative Bloq’s Ecommerce Writer.
+Abi Le Guilcher previously worked as Creative Bloq’s former ecommerce writer.
 With a Bachelor of Arts in Creative Design for Game and Film, Abi enjoys almost anything creative and will either be found crafting or gaming in her spare time.
 Her previous experience as a retail assistant at CeX means she has a wide range of knowledge in both technology and media and loves to keep up to date with the latest tech.
 Abi is an avid cosplayer and has most recently worked with PlayStation and Santa Monica Studio on a promotional campaign for the release of God of War Ragnarök.